exakat/exakat-docs/Reference/Rules/Variables/LostReferences.rst

   Either avoid references, or propagate them correctly.

 When assigning a referenced variable with another reference, the initial reference is lost, while the intend was to transfer the content.
+Do not reassign a reference with another reference.
+Assign new content to the reference to change its value.

 .. code-block:: php